Head and Neck Cancer Awareness and Risk Reduction

 - Persistent earache

 Quitting tobacco products decreases the risk of head and neck cancer, even if a person has been smoking or using them for many years.
-UT Southwestern offers a smoking cessation program to help patients quit in a supportive environment that offers many options and resources at no cost.
+UT Southwestern offers a nicotine cessation program to help patients quit in a supportive environment at no cost.